 The nucleus was already in place, with Jon Lord and Nick Simper (ex-The Flowerpot Men) on keyboards and bass, respectively, and a brilliant young guitarist they had seen play in Hamburg by the name of Ritchie Blackmore.

-What they needed was a vocalist and a drummer.
-They auditioned dozens of hopefuls (including Rod Stewart) courtesy of an advert in Melody Maker, but finally decided on Rod Evans and Ian Paice.
+What they needed were a vocalist and a drummer.
+They auditioned dozens of hopefuls (including Rod Stewart) courtesy of an advert in Melody Maker but finally decided on Rod Evans and Ian Paice.